-The two hands in signing do not always move in the same way and some handshapes can spread beyond a lexical sign.
+For the first release, the two hands in signing do not always move in the same way and some handshapes can spread beyond a lexical sign.
 For this reason, the start and end point for a sign may be different if one is looking at either the right or left hand.
 Annotations conducted on the RH and LH tiers are therefore done independently from the other hand.
+Under Digging: The RH and LH tiers remain independent if there are two different signs or other constructions e.g. classifier constructions being produced at the same time or overlapping in time.
+For two-handed signs, or for dependent combinations (such as buoys and their counterpart on the dominant hand), the start and end of the sign follows the dominant hand.
+This will be changed in conversation data in future releases (post-Digging).